yash251/substreams/docs/new/references/substreams-components/modules/modules.md

 ## Modules

-In Substreams, manifests and modules are concepts tighly related because they are fundamental to understand how Substreams works.
+In Substreams, manifests and modules are concepts tightly related because they are fundamental to understand how Substreams works.

 In simple terms, a Substreams module is a Rust function that receives an input and returns an output.
 For example, the following Rust function receives an Ethereum block and returns a custom object containing fields such as block number, hash or parent hash.